top of page

 Writer

-Mark Mulholland is not from the USA or Canada or the UK or even Australia or anywhere snazzy like that.
-Mark, through no effort of his own, was born in Ireland.
-However, when fifteen, and as luck again would have it, he underwent a stroke of genius and left schooling to spend his time poking around a second-hand bookstore where he explored writing by cover or title or some indefinable inclination.
+Mark Mulholland is not from the USA or the UK or even Australia or anywhere snazzy like that.
+Mark, through no fault of his own, was born in Ireland.
+However, when fifteen, and as luck would have it, he underwent a stroke of genius and left schooling to linger around a second-hand bookstore.
+By further miraculous intervention he slipped his way into local employment and with his small earnings bought books by cover or title or some indefinable inclination.
 The whole world was to be found in that bookshop, he says, and everything a boy needed to learn could be learned there.
 He has been educated in this way ever since.

-Mark writes on what he gathers around light, sound, gravity, charge, motion, emotion, notion, thought, purpose, contribution, patterns, variances, belief, behaviour, bias, reason, life, love, hope, death, soul, good, bad, and God, well, you know, all the goofy stuff, and he comes at these questions from odd angles.
-Because what Mark eventually figured out is that nobody knows anything, so he might as well have a go at it.
+Mark writes on what he gathers around light, gravity, God, belief, reason, death, good, bad . . . well, you know, all the goofy stuff, and he comes at these questions from odd angles.
+Because what Mark figured out is that nobody knows anything, so he might as well have a go at it.

 Mark is the author of the acclaimed novel A Mad and Wonderful Thing published in Melbourne, London, Hamburg, and New York.